Home / Career Guides / Auditor

 Is continuing education required for auditors?

-Auditors who are part of a professional network or are CPAs will be required to complete at least 20 hours of qualifying continuing professional education every year.
+Those who are part of a professional network or are CPAs will be required to complete at least 20 hours of qualifying continuing professional education every year.
 This will allow them to stay up-to-date and current with regulations, technology, and processes.

 Are there certifications required to become an auditor?

-Each state has its own regulations for auditors depending on what kind of work you are doing.
+Each state has its own regulations depending on what kind of work you are doing.
 Those working for publicly traded companies must be CPAs and have a state license.
 Other positions may have their own specific certifications, so make sure to check the job posting for more information.

 What are the most challenging things about being an auditor?

-Auditors face a lot of deadlines, so there may be some long work days nearing those dates.
+They face a lot of deadlines, so there may be some long work days nearing those dates.
 Finding issues in the system can also be stressful because you may have to report that information to people who will be on the defensive.
 Staying objective is important but can be challenging.

 What are the most important skills for anyone wanting to become an auditor?